denis-stepanov/advent/README.md

 It shoud mute the TV.
 Run it again to unmute.

-_Caveat_: The latest [version 0.18.3](https://github.com/mjg59/python-broadlink/releases/tag/0.18.3) of Python BroadLink support has a bug https://github.com/mjg59/python-broadlink/issues/721 affecting the `lower_module` mode of AdVent.
+_Caveat_: The latest [version 0.18.3](https://github.com/mjg59/python-broadlink/releases/tag/0.18.3) of Python BroadLink support has a bug https://github.com/mjg59/python-broadlink/issues/721 affecting the `lower_volume` mode of AdVent.
 The bug consists of inadvertent duplication of commands sent to the Remote.
 Due to this, the volume would be lowered more than asked (`-V` option to AdVent), and similarly raised to a greater volume in the opposite direction.
 The resulting volume might not necessarily be equal to the original volume.

 ### Other Uses